other antiepileptics. ATC Code:

 Patients in this study were permitted a maximum of two AEDs in addition to TOPAMAX or placebo.
 Patients were stabilized on optimum dosages of their concomitant AEDs during an 8-week baseline phase.
 Patients who experienced at least three primary generalized tonic-clonic seizures during the baseline phase were randomly assigned to placebo or TOPAMAX in addition to their other AEDs.

 Following randomization, patients began the double-blind phase of treatment.
 Patients received active drug beginning at 50 mg per day for four weeks; the dose was then increased by 50 mg to 150 mg/day increments every other week until the assigned dose of 175, 225, or 400 mg/day based on patients' body weight to approximate a dosage of 6 mg/kg per day was reached, unless intolerance prevented increases.
 After titration, patients entered a 12-week stabilization period.

 Controlled trial in patients with Lennox-Gastaut syndrome: The effectiveness of topiramate as an adjunctive treatment for seizures associated with Lennox-Gastaut syndrome was established in a multicenter, randomized, double-blind, placebo-controlled trial comparing a single dosage of topiramate with placebo in patients 2 years of age and older.

 In all add-on trials, the reduction in seizure rate from baseline during the entire double-blind phase was measured.
-The median percent reductions in seizure rates and the responder rates (fraction of patients with at least a 50% reduction) by treatment group for each study are shown as follows in Table 2.
-As described previously, a global improvement in seizure severity was also assessed in the Lennox-Gastaut trial.
-(See Table 2.)
+The median percent reductions in seizure rates and the responder rates (fraction of patients with at least a 50% reduction) by treatment group for each study are shown as follows in Table 1.
+As previously described, a global improvement in seizure severity was also assessed in the Lennox-Gastaut trial.
+(See Table 1.)